vedph/epicod/docs/clauss.md

 This gets a static web page structured as follows:

-- `//b` with text "inscriptions found: N": the count of inscriptions.
+- `//h3/p/b[starts-with(text(), 'inscriptions found')]`: the count of inscriptions.
 This is read from the page for checking.
+The number is found after `:` at the end of the text.

-- `body/p`: each inscription is in a paragraph.
+- `body/p` (except last, which contains a back "button" as an `img`): each inscription is in a paragraph.

 (C) level 3 (inscription): split the content of this `p` at each `br`.
 The result is metadata and text as follows: